alan-turing-institute/alexa-room-finder/README.md

 ## Testing The Skill Locally

-You can use [lambda-local](https://www.npmjs.com/package/lambda-local) to test the main Lambda function locally.
-In the `test` directory is an editable Javascript files you can use for this, which should be easily customizable to any intent.
+You can use [lambda-local](https://www.npmjs.com/package/lambda-local) to test the main Lambda function locally. `test/lambda-local-test.js` is an editable Javascript file you can use for this, which should be easily customizable to any intent.
 To test an intent, simply run this file from the console.

 If you install lambda-local globally, you can also test from the console using this command: `lambda-local -l index.js -h handler -e filename` where filename is the JSON request you want to test.
-When the program is approaching a final state, I will compile all possible JSON requests to facilitate this.
+When the program is approaching a final state, I will compile all possible JSON requests in the `test` directory to facilitate this.

 ## Testing the skill online